Len Beadell: Early life

-Beadell's paternal grandparents came from England in the mid 1870s.
-His father Fred Algernon Beadell, was born in Sydney and mother Viola Pearl Mackay was from Townsville.
+Beadell's paternal grandparents came from England in the mid-1870s.
+His father Fred Algernon Beadell was born in Sydney and mother Viola Pearl Mackay was from Townsville.
 They were married in Townsville on 19 December 1914, and soon moved to the Sydney area.

 A daughter Phyllis was born in 1917, followed by Len in April 1923.
 Beadell's primary education began at Gladesville Public School, Ryde in 1928 and continued at Burwood Public School in 1930, both suburbs of Sydney.

 At the suggestion of a school friend, Beadell joined the 1st Burwood Scout Troop where he met the scoutmaster John Richmond, who was to have a major influence on Beadell's life.
 Richmond had served in the army during World War I, and was employed as a draughtsman and surveyor for the Metropolitan Water, Sewerage and Drainage Board in Sydney.

-Between 1931 to 1941, Beadell spent most weekends on bush survey trips with other scouts and Richmond, camping and searching for old survey marks.
+Between 1931 and 1941, Beadell spent most weekends on bush survey trips with other scouts and Richmond, camping and searching for old survey marks.
 He learnt about the technical aspects of astronomical sightings and how to use a theodolite.
 In 1938 with a group of six scouts, Richmond took Beadell to Lord Howe Island where they took star sightings and determined that the mapped position of the island was out by about 10 km in latitude.

 Beadell finished his formal education at Sydney Grammar School in 1939.
 He went directly to a temporary surveying position with the water board in northern New South Wales, which had been arranged by Richmond.